Select your subaru model

 - Repairing windshield cracks can be done by yourself, but ordering the right kit is essential and needs to be done before the chip spreads and ruins your window.

-It is important to remember that undertaking these tasks on your own will require you to purchase an extensive equipment list.
-For large paint repair task, you will need to high-quality LED lights to illuminate the vehicle’s body.
+It is important to remember that undertaking some of these tasks on your own will require you to purchase an extensive equipment list.
+For large paint repair task, you will need some high-quality LED lights to illuminate the vehicle’s body.

-Our aim for this information is to provide you with the knowledge to do complete a Subaru paint touch up and to let you know the Subaru paint code location.
+Our aim is to provide you with the knowledge to do complete a Subaru paint touch up project and to let you know the Subaru paint code location.
 We want to save you time and money, and take away the need to visit expensive shops.
 If you have any other issues, please contact us, and we can help out.